sivaraman79/acme-corp/README.md

 - Write Javadocs
 - Split the arrival info selector from the processor
 - Let a container handle the best flight info & its complementary
+- Complete the other_flights functionality

+# Completed
+- Added support JSON writer

 # Instructions on how to build
 - Run `gradlew.bat eclipse` from command prompt and import the project into eclipse [for Windows]